dlang-tour/english/basics/imports-and-modules.md

 and its modules are referenced through `import std.MODULE`.

-The `import` statement can also be used to selectively import certain symbols of a module :
+The `import` statement can also be used to selectively import certain symbols of a module:

     import std.stdio : writeln, writefln;